asudbring/ms-style-guide-mcp-docker/scripts/windows/README.md

 - **Certificate Warnings**: The generated certificates are self-signed, so browsers will show security warnings.
 Expect this behavior for local development.

 - **HTTP vs HTTPS**: The server supports both HTTP (port 80) and HTTPS (port 443).
-For VS Code MCP integration, HTTP is recommended to avoid SSL certificate issues.
+For VS Code MCP integration, we recommend HTTP to avoid SSL certificate issues.

 ## VS Code Integration